janek-gross/experiments/README.md

 4. **VS-Code doesn't recognize the jupyter kernel**: Select the Python 3.12.9 /usr/local/bin/python environment.
 If it doesn't work or the kernel gets stuck try ctrl+shif+P `reload window`.
 ---

+## License
+The contents of this repository are licensed under the MIT License.
+The `pdftoaas` subfolder contains third-party code, distributed under its own MIT License.